 9. Pollen – Pollen, while critical in nature for grasses, plants and trees can trigger your allergies.
 The best way to get relief is to avoid your contact with pollen.
 This means when you come inside wash your face, brush your hair, take off your shoes and consider changing your clothes.
 To help you feel better inside also use an air purifier especially in the bedroom.
 As you lay down to sleep, pollen can cause congestion.
 When fresh air is full of pollen, an air purifier will help to clean the pollen from the indoor air so you can sleep more comfortably.

 10. Cigarette and Wildfire Smoke – Need to remove cigarette smoke from your home?
 Or live in an area with wildfires?
 All kinds of smoke are difficult airborne pollutants to remove since it contains hundreds of gases and particulates so it requires a high level air purifier.
-To effectively remove smoke add HEPA (high efficiency particulate air) and carbon-based air purifiers for smoke into your home.
+To effectively remove smoke add you'll need a high efficiency air filter, a strong motor, and carbon-based filters in your air purifier for your home.

 Now that you’re aware of the common ailments air purifiers can provide relief for, see our Help Me Choose Wizard to help find the best air purifier for you.
 Our intuitive Wizard will select the ideal air purifiers for your concerns and get your breathing easier.